Farmhouse Style Fireplace Makeover•

 We have a California traditional home built in 2006.
 It is cookie cutter for sure.
 But I knew I could have a stand alone home if I put my heart into it.
 I knew when we bought this home that over time it would take on the farmhouse style I have always loved so much.

 Its been a process thus far.

 I have always loved this look.
-But it can be costly.
+But it can be costly to redo a home So slow is the name of the game here.
 In other homes we owned I had no problem doing crafty type makeover things.
 In this home for some reason I have procrastinated.
 A lot!

 A year ago we removed all of the tile and carpet downstairs and had distressed hardwoods installed.
 I have always wanted wood floors.
 They add such warmth to a home.
 We selected distressed because we wanted to be able to stain scratches and nicks easily and have them blend in.
 It's been a great floor!

 Crown moulding was added throughout and 8" basebords and a large entertainment unit in the family room in white and a wall of built in book shelves in the front den also in white have added such character to the home.
 Those type of decor choices go a long way!

 The Kicthen is beautiful as is but isnt my style.
 The granite is great and I can work with it but the cabinets must be painted.
 SOON!
 That is another blog for a later date.